Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

 # NamsGLoME-Simulation
-This repository contains all numerical experiments (R code) for "A non-asymptotic penalization criterion for model selection in mixture of experts models (Nams-GLoME)".
+This repository contains all numerical experiments (R code) for "A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models", which will appear in the Electronic Journal of Statistics.

 # Article
-[axXiv: ](https://arxiv.org/abs/2104.02640) A non-asymptotic penalization criterion for model selection in mixture of experts models
+[axXiv: ](https://arxiv.org/abs/2104.02640) A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models.
+Electronic Journal of Statistics, 2022.

 ## Description of the codes: